MichaelJentel/Random-Number/README.md

 # Random-Number
-A C++ program that generates a random number
+A C++ program that generates a random number using a random time seed.